Mini-XML 4.0 Programming Manual

 Discussion

-Adds the specified node to the parent.
-If the child argument is not NULL, puts the new node before or after the specified child depending on the value of the where argument.
-If the child argument is NULL, puts the new node at the beginning of the child list (MXML_ADD_BEFORE) or at the end of the child list (MXML_ADD_AFTER).
-The constant MXML_ADD_TO_PARENT can be used to specify a NULL child pointer.
+This function adds the specified node node to the parent.
+If the child argument is not NULL, the new node is added before or after the specified child depending on the value of the add argument.
+If the child argument is NULL, the new node is placed at the beginning of the child list (MXML_ADD_BEFORE) or at the end of the child list (MXML_ADD_AFTER).

 mxmlDelete